-- 1. Upon completion of the Title IX Investigation, the Title IX Officer will provide to the Complainant and the Respondent (a) written notice of the factual findings and preliminary determinations, and (b) the investigation report.
+1. Upon completion of the Title IX Investigation, the Title IX Officer will provide to the Complainant and the Respondent (a) written notice of the factual findings and preliminary determinations, and (b) the investigation report.
 The investigation report may be redacted to protect privacy.
-The Title IX Officer will provide Student Conduct with the written notice and an unredacted copy of the investigation report. - 2.
-The notice of the factual findings and preliminary determinations will include the following: - A summary statement of the factual findings and preliminary determinations regarding whether the SVSH Policy or other student conduct policies have been violated;
+The Title IX Officer will provide Student Conduct with the written notice and an unredacted copy of the investigation report.

-- In cases where the investigator preliminarily determines a policy violation(s) occurred, an explanation of how the proposed sanction will be determined (see Section V); - c.
-A statement that if either party contests the investigator's preliminary determinations as to policy violation(s), there will next be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conduct will determine any sanctions; - An explanation of the procedures for contesting the preliminary determination (see Section VI); - e.
-A statement that if neither party contests the preliminary determination, they still will have the right to appeal the saction, if any; - f.
+- 2. The notice of the factual findings and preliminary determinations will include the following: - A summary statement of the factual findings and preliminary determinations regarding whether the SVSH Policy or other student conduct policies have been violated; - In cases where the investigator preliminarily determines a policy violation(s) occurred, an explanation of how the proposed sanction will be determined, including that each party will have an opportunity to provide input on sanctions through a meeting with Student Conduct and/or written statement (see Section V); - c.
+A statement that if either party contests the investigator's preliminary determinations as to policy violation(s), or is presumed to contest, there will be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conduct will determine any sanctions; - d.
+An explanation of the procedures and timeline for contesting the preliminary determination (see Section VI); - e.
+A statement that if neither party contests the preliminary determination, they still will have the right to appeal the sanction, if any; - f.
 An admonition against Retaliation; and - g.
 An explanation of any interim measures that will remain in place. - H. Access to Certain Investigation Records.
-After issuance of the investigator's written report, the investigation file, consisting of the investigation report and any evidence considered by the investigator (as documented in the investigation report), must be retained by the Title IX Officer and made available to the parties for inspection upon request.
-It may be redacted to protect privacy. - V. PROPOSED SANCTION In cases where the investigator preliminarily determines a policy violation occurred: - A. Party Input.
-Either party may schedule a meeting with or submit a written statement to Student Conduct to comment on sanctions.
-The meeting or written statement should be scheduled and/or submitted promptly.
+After issuance of the investigator's written report, the investigation file, consisting of the investigation report and any evidence deemed relevant by the investigator (as documented in the investigation report), must be retained by the Title IX Officer and made available to the parties for inspection upon request.
+It may be redacted to protect privacy. - V. PROPOSED SANCTION (STAGE TWO) In cases where the investigator preliminarily determines a policy violation occurred: - A. Party Input.
+Either party may schedule a meeting with or submit a written statement to Student Conduct to provide input on sanctions.
+A party intending to do so will, within three days of receiving the notice of preliminary determination, either contact Student Conduct to schedule the meeting or submit the written statement to that office. - B. Student Conduct Proposal.
+Student Conduct will review the report, the evidence deemed relevant by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, any comment on sanctions from the parties (received either in person or in writing), and any other information relevant to the factors described in Section IX, and will determine a proposed sanction.
+Student Conduct will propose a sanction in all cases where there is a preliminary determination that the policy was violated, regardless of whether the preliminary determination is contested.

-- B. Student Conduct Proposal.
-Student Conduct will review the report, the evidence considered by the investigator as documented in the report, the preliminary determinations, respondent's prior conduct record, and any comment on sanctions from the parties (received either in person or in writing), and will determine a proposed sanction based on the investigator's preliminary determinations of a policy violation(s). - C. Notification.
-Student Conduct will notify the parties of the proposed sanction and supporting rationale within 15 business days of the investigation report's issuance. - D. One Student Conduct Meeting.
-Where a party elects to meet with Student Conduct to provide input on proposed sanctions, Student Conduct will also explain the implications of and procedures for contesting the preliminary determination (see below) in that same meeting.
+- C. Notification.
+Student Conduct will notify the parties of the proposed sanction and supporting rationale within 15 business days of the notice of investigative findings and preliminary determination. - D. Student Conduct Meeting.
+When possible, a party's meeting with Student Conduct to provide input on sanctions will be combined with the meeting contemplated in Section VI.A.

 VI.
-OPPORTUNITY TO CONTEST THE PRELIMINARY DETERMINATION
+OPPORTUNITY TO CONTEST THE PRELIMINARY DETERMINATION (STAGE THREE)

-If either party contests the investigator's preliminary determinations as to policy violation(s), there will next be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conduct will determine any sanctions.
+If either party contests the investigator's preliminary determinations as to whether or not the policy was violated, there will be a factfinding hearing to determine whether the SVSH Policy or other student conduct policies have been violated, after which Student Conduct will determine any sanctions.